Improving Dialogue Agents by Decomposing One Global Explicit Annotation with Local Implicit Multimodal Feedback: Results and Discussion

 We find that after the GE decomposition methods without any LI feedback training is unable to discern between positive and non-positive facial affect, as indicated by the $\Delta\hat{r}_{LI}$ values being close to zero.
 The LI baseline with only the language sentiment is unsurprisingly unable to as well.
 On the other hand, the LI baseline with visual response is able to recognize differences in the utterances which will induce positive and negative affect.

 \paragraph{GELI \emojijellybig: Combining Global Explicit and Local Implicit Feedback} We refer the readers to the bottom of Table \ref{tab:small_reward}.
 The results are shown for the reward decomposition and visual feedback for the reward function trained with GELI: global explicit reward decomposition informed by local implicit multimodal feedback shaping.
-We find that the combination of random return decomposition (RRD) and visual affect (VA) achieves the best of both worlds, where the reward decomposition loss is low ($L_{GE} \downarrow$) and there is a noticeable difference in the reward function scores between positive and non-positive facial affect samples ($\Delta\hat{r}_{LI} > 0$).
+We find that the combination of random return decomposition (RRD) and visual affect (VA) achieves the best of both worlds.